• Home

 SYNTHETIC CELLS

-We build synthetic cells and organelles as biomimetic systems and for delivery
+We build synthetic cell-like systems and organelles as biomimetic platforms and for delivery

 Home